 The lack of synchrony among some of the exercise groups becomes a complication when we consider potential contributions of baseline physiological changes due to feeding and circadian rhythms (more below, in 3C).

-Note that when we talk about potential contributions of circadian rhythms we refer to the impact at the time of tissue collection, not the time of exercise.
+Note that when we talk about potential contributions of circadian rhythms, we refer to the impact at the time of tissue collection, not the time of exercise.
 The alternative question, how the hour of exercise could affect the observed responses would require a different study design.

 (Details of feeding time and related concerns can be added here)

 3A4.
 Temporal modeling requires a minimal number of effective sampling points for a given functional pattern.
 For instance, a 3rd order polynomial function, ax3+bx2+cx+d, has 4 parameters.
 One of them is the baseline: coefficient "d", hence there are 3 degrees of freedom.
-A 4th order polynomial can model more complex "waveforms", but will cost one more degree of freedom.
+A 4th order polynomial can model more complex "waveforms” but will cost one more degree of freedom.
 The advantage of polynomial functions is that they do not prescribe the likely shape of the trajectories.
 However, a drawback is that later timepoints tend to exert a greater weight if not properly supervised (because x3 and x2 are much larger than x for large x's.
 I can explain more).